 All the passengers were still munching on chips, occasionally flagging own the steward for more bags, when the seat belt sign went on.

-Landing at Santo Dumont, Rio de Janeiro’s downtown airport, offers one of the most scenic airport approach but it’s a bumpy ride as you fly by Copacabana and the Pão de Açúcar, and it feels like the plane is going to miss the runway.
+Landing at Santo Dumont, Rio de Janeiro’s downtown airport, offers one of the most scenic approaches but it’s a bumpy ride as you fly by Copacabana and the Pão de Açúcar, and it feels like the plane is going to miss the runway.

 There had been a downpour in Rio and it was only 23ºC outside, which would have been just fine but we were stuck inside the airport for 90 minutes and it was approximately—10ºC with the air con.

 Right, I’m exaggerating slightly but it was freezing cold—not “gee, Juliette is cold again” cold, but actually cold.
 Feng was cold, Mark was cold and passengers waiting for their flight were trying to cover their shoulders with sarongs or scarves.

 I was wearing shorts and a t-shirt.
 Damn, Rio, turn off the air con!

 We finally boarded at 10:05 p.m. and landed in Salvador two hours later with more chips, cookies and cake.
 It took another 40-minute taxi ride to the hotel in Barra and here I am, looking for water while the guys are taking a shower.